Work Orders: Definition, Examples, and How to Complete Yours Faster

-Field service companies use work orders to efficiently stay in control across a wide variety of maintenance tasks that need to be done for their clients.
+Field service companies use work order requests to efficiently stay in control across a wide variety of maintenance tasks that need to be done for their clients.

 Facility management companies

-Technicians, like electricians and field engineers, use work orders to track expenses and working hours for specific projects.
+Field technicians and maintenance teams, like electricians and field engineers, use work orders for maintenance management and to track expenses and working hours for specific projects.

 Manufacturing companies mainly use work orders for internal service requests and to track the status of repairs and expenses.